RetroPie/RetroPie-Docs/docs/Scraper.md

 #### Configuration files

 **Skyscraper** keeps its configuration files and downloaded resources cache in the `~/.skyscraper` folder.
-When installed through the RetroPie-Setup, this folder is also accesible via [Samba Shares](First-Installation#samba-shares) at
+When installed through the RetroPie-Setup, this folder is also accessible via [Samba Shares](First-Installation#samba-shares) at

 ```
 \\retropie\configs\all\skyscraper